-This course will cover production of catered events for the Mendocino College Ukiah Campus and other centers.
-Students will cater various types of on-campus events such as breakfast, lunches, dinners, coffee breaks, workshops and meetings.
+This course will cover production of catered events for the Mendocino College Culinary Arts Management program.
+Students will cater various types of events such as breakfast, lunches, dinners, coffee breaks, fundraisers, workshops and meetings.
 This course is for the beginning student with little or no experience in food production.